g-leech/argmin-gravitas/_posts/2016-09-01-nonvicious-responses-unemployment.markdown

 <br><br>

 I am not very sure of any of the above; the <a href="{{loGrowth}}">actual stats on productivity growth</a> are worrying for the opposite reason: it has been too slow to support wages for a long time.
 Anyway other powerful forces (e.g. global outsourcing, the decay of unions) besides robots have led to the <a href="http://www.nber.org/papers/w19136">40-year decline</a> in labour's share of global income.
-But those will produce similar dystopian problems if the trend continues, and there's enough of a risk of the above scenario for us to put a lot of thought and effort into protecting people, either way.
+But those will produce similar dystopian problems if the trend continues, and there's enough of a risk of the above scenario for us to put a lot of thought and effort into protecting people, either way.<br><br>

 <br><br>